Hans5958/Black-MIDI-Meta/docs/guide/quick-start/kiva.md

 ## Play a MIDI song

-You can now start playing Black MIDI songs now!
+You can start playing Black MIDI songs now!
 The internet is wide enough for you to find one.
 Start on YouTube and search for one.
 Check the description to see if they provide a download link.
 After downloading it, press the folder icon on the top-left portion of Kiva and choose the MIDI file, or drag the file and drop it on Kiva.